Digital Nomad Life in Costa Rica

 When we asked people living in Costa Rica what life is like and how people spend their time, they said:

 "It is a beach town.
 Most people are retired from North America.
 The beach is beautiful.
-All people go to the beach for walking, socializing, etc," explained one expat living in Playa Hermosa de Jaco, Costa Rica.
+All people go to the beach for walking, socializing, etc," explained one person living in Playa Hermosa de Jaco, Costa Rica.

 Where should I live in Costa Rica?